japila-books/apache-spark-internals/docs/shuffle/ExternalSorter.md

 ExternalSorter inserts records to the collections when <<insertAll, insertAll>>.

-ExternalSorter <<maybeSpillCollection, spills the in-memory collection to disk if needed>> and, xref:shuffle:Spillable.adoc#maybeSpill[if so], creates a new collection.
+ExternalSorter <<maybeSpillCollection, spills the in-memory collection to disk if needed>> and, shuffle:Spillable.md#maybeSpill[if so], creates a new collection.

 ExternalSorter releases the collections (``null``s them) when requested to <<forceSpill, forceSpill>> and <<stop, stop>>.
 That is when the JVM garbage collector takes care of evicting them from memory completely.